chanikarnock/discord-init-tracker-bot/README.md

 ## To use

 You need to
-1. Create and assign your own discord bot.
+1. Create and setup your discord bot.
+2. Replace the TOKEN in bot.py with your bot token.
-2. Run or use this main.py and bot.py script in your python idle.
+3. Run or use this main.py and bot.py script in your python idle.